Sustainability Efforts Make Sense for Business

 The Village of Northbrook has also stepped up to support green choices, in keeping with its goals to pursue more sustainable practices In the last year, the Village augmented its free recycling collection programs with a plastic bag collection site, a shopping bag trade-in program, and initiatives to promote bike transportation.
 Local efforts to live and work sustainably are recognized by the Village’s Annual Green Resident and Green Business Awards.

 Since 2018, Northbrook has participated in the Greenest Region Compact, a strategic plan of environmental goals with 129 local government signatories.
-As part of the GRC program, the Village has an Americorps volunteer on staff as its Greenest Region Fellow, Charmaine John, who is developing a sustainable business recognition program modeled on a similar initiative in Evanston.
-Northbrook also participates in the SolSmart initiative to encourage solar energy installations; the Village has earned the organization’s silver designation for its efforts.
+As part of the GRC program, the Village has had 2 Americorps volunteers on staff as Greenest Region Fellows and last year hired a full-time Sustainability Director.
+Northbrook also participates in the SolSmart initiative to encourage solar energy installations and earned the organization’s Gold designation for its efforts.

 As its next step in promoting environmental policies, the Village recently announced plans for a new study to confront the implications of climate change.
 An RFP has been issued for consultants to prepare reports encompassing a local climate baseline assessment, vulnerability analysis and action framework.
 The research is expected to seek community input and develop recommendations for local strategies to adapt to or prevent climate change.
 In the recent Northbrook Voice newsletter, Village President Sandy Frum referred to the assessment as a “strategic roadmap for our sustainability efforts.”